Mississippi Solar Panel Cost & Incentives

 Solar Panels for Home in Mississippi: Overview

 Mississippi is one of the hardest states in the country to make solar pencil out financially.
-There is no net metering law, no state solar tax credit, no statewide rebate program, and the federal 30% ITC expired in December 2025 under the One Big Beautiful Bill Act.
-The state's two primary utilities — Entergy Mississippi and Mississippi Power (a Southern Company subsidiary) — have been resistant to distributed solar-friendly policies.
+There's no net metering law, no state solar tax credit, no statewide rebate program, and the federal 30% ITC ended in December 2025.
+The two primary utilities, Entergy Mississippi and Mississippi Power (a Southern Company subsidiary), have been resistant to policies that favor distributed solar.

-This isn't to say solar is impossible in Mississippi.
-The state has genuinely excellent sunshine (4.5–5.2 peak sun hours per day, on par with much of the Sun Belt), and utility rates have been climbing.
-For homes with high electricity consumption, south-facing roofs, and the right expectations about payback timelines, solar can make sense.
-But Mississippi homeowners need to go in with clear eyes about the limitations.
+This doesn't mean solar is impossible in Mississippi.
+The state has genuinely excellent sunshine (4.5 to 5.2 peak sun hours per day, on par with much of the Sun Belt), and utility rates have been climbing.
+For homes with high electricity consumption, south-facing roofs, and realistic expectations about payback timelines, solar can still make sense.
+Mississippi homeowners just need to go in with clear eyes about the limitations.

-If you see ads for "free solar panels" in Mississippi, be particularly cautious.
-The state's weak incentive environment makes no-cost claims unrealistic.
-These typically refer to solar leases or Power Purchase Agreements (PPAs) that may not be in your best interest given Mississippi's policy constraints.
+A specific warning: if you see ads for "free solar panels" in Mississippi, be careful.
+The state's weak incentive environment makes no-cost claims hard to back up.
+Those offers almost always refer to solar leases or Power Purchase Agreements that may not be in your best interest, especially given Mississippi's policy constraints.

 Mississippi Solar at a Glance